Capital Markets AI That

 T+1 transaction reporting executed automatically — data aggregation, field validation, XML generation, ARM submission, and exception flagging.
 Zero manual intervention for standard trades.
+FCA and ESMA reporting standards enforced at the architecture layer.

 30-day deployment